Marketing Collateral Materials – The New Definition

 Email Outreach and Organic Social Media Posts

 You may feel that this doesn’t fit into any definition of marketing collateral, but here’s how Red Thinking views it.
 Completely separate from paid boosts on social media sites and outright paid ad placements on those outlets, organic social posts are your opportunity to tell your brands story and shape your consumer and target audience’s perception.
-Each post should be crafted to highlight a specific area of your brand weather that be through curated content or sharing user generated content.
+Each post should be crafted to highlight a specific area of your brand whether that be through curated content or sharing user generated content.
 Think of organic social media sort of like mini-pamphlets of information, or handout flyers at specific industry venues that a user can view at their leisure.
 Permission-based email messaging, as we see it, similarly falls into this category.
 After all, “collateral” means sideline, and in the context of marketing it involves little cost to produce, yet no cost to place like paid advertising.
 It’s all about staying engaged with the audience you’ve worked so hard to build!

 Blogs and Vlogs